Random cover times using the Poisson cylinder process: Preliminary results concerning the Poisson cylinder model

-As explained in Section \ref{sec:models}, one step to prove the main theorems is to show that the cover times of distant and small sets $K_1,\ldots,K_{n+1}$ are almost independent.
+As explained in the end of the introduction, one step in proving the main theorems is to show that the cover times of distant and small sets $K_1,\ldots,K_{n+1}$ are almost independent.
 If we consider one of these sets $K_j$, the next lemma gives us bounds on the probability that there exists a line passing through $K_j$ and any one of the other sets $K_i,$ $i \neq j.$